 IVAs are popular because they freeze interest and charges, meaning you pay just one affordable monthly repayment and can write off a significant amount of unsecured debt.Write off Your Unsecured Debts

-Having an IVA doesn’t necessarily mean you won’t be able to get a mortgage, but it may affect your mortgage application process and reduce your chances.
+Having an IVA doesn’t necessarily mean you won’t be able to get a mortgage, but it may make it much more difficult and reduce your chances.
 Any credit over £500 that you’d like to obtain while you’re in an IVA needs prior written approval from your insolvency practitioner and, in some circumstances, your creditors.
 As the whole point of an IVA is to help you get back on top of your finances, taking out a mortgage may put the IVA in unnecessary risk.
+As the whole point of an IVA is to help you get back on top of your finances, taking out a mortgage may put the IVA in unnecessary risk.
+Therefore you should speak with your Insolvency Practitioner prior to making any application.

 An IVA can help you to get into better financial shape so that you can apply for a mortgage in the future.
 Getting a mortgage when your financial circumstances have improved may also result in you getting better rates and deals, reducing your monthly mortgage repayments.